-I recommends staying in or near the old town of Rovinj.
+I recommend staying in or near the old town of Rovinj.

 I picked a little B&B near the old town.
 Prices were good, they allowed dogs (which isn’t always the case here in Croatia), and offered free parking.
 Within a few minutes, I was in the old town.
 However, there are not many rooms, so book early if you want to stay here.
 Find out more about the little B&B I stayed at – Rooms Barbieri.

-For a more luxurious stay – just a 10-minutes walk from the old town – check out the rates at Grand Park Hotel Rovinj.
+For a more luxurious stay – just a 10-minute walk from the old town – check out the rates at Grand Park Hotel Rovinj.